mvoto/crm-daron/README.md

 `annotate --exclude tests,fixtures,factories -p after`
 * Always keep seeds file updated when adding new ActiveRecord models
 * Use rails c --sandbox to use console and not save any register(rollback on exit)

+#### TODO
+- Add missing pt-br labels
+- Add an export button on customers to generate a .xls file